bashaer310/Freelance-Platform/README.md

 - **Project Management**:
   - Clients can create new projects (title, description, budget, and deadline)
-  - Experts can retrieve available projects and project details with handling pagination and filtering
+  - Experts can retrieve available projects and project details with pagination and filtering
   - Edit or delete a project (by project owner)

 - **Offer (Proposal) Management**:
   - Freelancers can submit offers (proposals) for posted projects (custom price, delivery timeline, and message)
-  - Clients can retrieve offers with handling pagination and filtering
+  - Clients can retrieve offers with pagination and filtering
   - Offer status tracking (pending, accepted, rejected)

 - **Contract Management**: